Build Guide for PC Builds for Minecraft (Custom & Pre-built)

 • AMD Ryzen 5 3400G

-However, thanks to the better multi core and single core performance this would give you better FPS on settings with a higher Render Distance and Biome Blend.
+However, thanks to the better multi-core and single-core performance, this would give you better FPS on settings with a higher Render Distance and Biome Blend.

 The Intel Core i3 10100 is a bridge between the two CPUs.
-This CPU has a decent performance, not as good as the Ryzen 3 3100, but has an integrated GPU, the Intel UHD 630.
+This CPU has a decent performance, not as good as the Ryzen 3 3100, but it has an integrated GPU, the Intel UHD 630.

-The Intel UHD 630 is weaker than the Vega 8 found on the Ryzen 3 3200G, but should be able to handle the game at lower graphics.
+The Intel UHD 630 is weaker than the Vega 8 found on the Ryzen 3 3200G but should be able to handle the game at lower graphics.

 Intel UHD 630 vs AMD Vega 8